neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Allow Google Drive or AWS as remote storage (Sumana).md

           <li>Connecting with other contributors working with Neuroinformatics Unit.</li>
           <li>Review the existing codebase to gain a comprehensive understanding of the API-TUI interaction.</li>
           <li>Explore the process of integrating new functionalities into the Textual API and Terminal User Interface (TUI).</li>
+          <li>Research and understand RClone’s architecture, supported cloud storage services, and file transfer mechanisms to aid in seamless integration.</li>
           <li>Analyze previously implemented data transfer methods, including SSH and mounted drives.</li>
         </ol>
       </td>